fulcrumapp/ai/README.md

 ## Helpers

 In this repo there is an `ai.js` file which can be added as a Reference File and loaded dynamically to access some helper functions.
-This will help during rapid prototyping to share some code while models are developers and we learn how to generalize and simplify model input handling and output post-processing.
+This will help during rapid prototyping to share some code while models are developing and we learn how to generalize and simplify model input handling and output post-processing.

 ## Training a custom model